Cacti/documentation/RRDTool-Specific-Features.md

 ### Special Data Source

-The Special Data Souce selection introduces some variables not known to plain vanilla rrdtool.
+The Special Data Source selection introduces some variables not known to plain vanilla RRDTool.
 Let's spend some few words of them to unleash their power.

 ###### Table 19-2.
 CDEF Special Data Source

 Special Data Source | Description
 --- | ---
-Current Graph Item Data Source | Will be replaced by the DEF name of the rrdtool data source referred by the graph item this CDEF is associated to.
+Current Graph Item Data Source | Will be replaced by the DEF name of the RRDTool data source referred by the graph item this CDEF is associated to.
 All Data Sources (Don't Include Duplicates) | Will add up all data sources of the whole graph to form a total.
 A data source that appears more than once will be counted only once.
 Data sources that differ by consolidation functions only are NOT counted as different data sources (e.g. traffic_in:AVERAGE and traffic_in:MAX are counted only once).
 It is NOT required to associate the graph item to any data source!
 All Data Sources (Include Duplicates) | Will add up all data sources of the whole graph to form a total.
 A data source that appears more than once will be counted for each time of it's appearance.
 Data sources that differ by consolidation functions only are NOT counted as different data sources (e.g. traffic_in:AVERAGE and traffic_in:MAX are counted only once).
 It is NOT required to associate the graph item to any data source!
-Similar Data Sources (Don't Include Duplicates) | It is REQUIRED to associate the graph item to the data source that shall be totalled!
+Similar Data Sources (Don't Include Duplicates) | It is REQUIRED to associate the graph item to the data source that shall be totaled!
 Let's assume the data source is named "traffic_in".
 Then, cacti will add up all data sources "traffic_in" of the whole graph to form a data source specific total (e.g. Total traffic In).
 Data sources with different consolidation functions are counted as same data sources (e.g. traffic_in:AVERAGE and traffic_in:MAX are counted once)
-Similar Data Sources (Include Duplicates) | It is REQUIRED to associate the graph item to the data source that shall be totalled!
+Similar Data Sources (Include Duplicates) | It is REQUIRED to associate the graph item to the data source that shall be totaled!
 If a data source appears multiple times, it will be added this many times.
 Current Data Source Item: Minimum Value | Taken from the Data Template - Data Source Item related to this graph item: fetches the minimum value defined for the given data template.
 Caution: This is NOT the smallest entry of the given data source!
 Current Data Source Item: Maximum Value | Taken from the Data Template - Data Source Item related to this graph item: fetches the maximum value defined for the given data template.
 Caution: This is NOT the highest entry of the given data source!
 Graph: Lower Limit | Taken from the Graph Template: fetches the Lower Limit defined to the Graph Template.
-This is independant of all --alt-autoscaling options.
+This is independent of all --alt-autoscaling options.
 It is NOT the dynamically determined lower boundary of the graph!
 Graph: Upper Limit | Taken from the Graph Template: fetches the Upper Limit defined to the Graph Template.
-This is independant of all --alt-autoscaling options.
+This is independent of all --alt-autoscaling options.
 It is NOT the dynamically determined upper boundary of the graph!
 Count of All Data Sources (Don't Include Duplicates) | Will count the number of all data sources of the whole graph.
 A data source that appears more than once will be counted only once.
 Data sources that differ by consolidation functions only are NOT counted as different data sources (e.g. traffic_in:AVERAGE and traffic_in:MAX are counted only once).
 It is NOT required to associate the graph item to any data source!
 Count of All Data Sources (Include Duplicates) | Will count the number of all data sources of the whole graph.
 A data source that appears more than once will be counted for each time of it's appearance.
 Data sources that differ by consolidation functions only are NOT counted as different data sources (e.g. traffic_in:AVERAGE and traffic_in:MAX are counted only once).
 It is NOT required to associate the graph item to any data source!
 Count of Similar Data Sources (Don't Include Duplicates) | It is REQUIRED to associate the graph item to the data source that shall be counted!
 Let's assume the data source is named "traffic_in".
 Then, cacti will count all data sources "traffic_in" of the whole graph.
 Data sources with different consolidation functions are counted as same data sources (e.g. traffic_in:AVERAGE and traffic_in:MAX are counted once)